Bike Chains 2 – Chain

 • consider checking chains on long rides and the possibility of replacement along the route;

-Dave Rome, the CyclingTips tech editor and correspondent in Australia described the subject of measuring chain wear as “murky” on the Ask the Mechanic segment in the NerdAlert podcast episode recorded February 21, 2022.
+Dave Rome, the CyclingTips tech editor and correspondent in Australia described the subject of measuring chain wear as “murky” on the Ask the Mechanic segment in the NerdAlert podcast episode recorded February 21, 2022 6no longer on line – owner of the Outside family of content unpublished it as of late 2023.
 He noted the Park Tool CC-2 gauge is capable of some precision but is vulnerable to bending of the pins affecting the accuracy of measurement.
-Park Tool makes several different gauges.
-He thought the Park Tool CC-3.2 drop-in gauge was reliable for most chains except for some SRAM 12 speed chains.
+He thought the Park Tool CC-3.2 drop-in gauge was reliable for most chains except some SRAM 12 speed chains.
+But Adam Kerin had reservations about it.

 SideChainDistance